ingar-sa/mappevurdering/Notes.md

      5. No: print an option list with the different items (doesn't matter if there is just one, they choose regardless)
      6. return item id

+hashmap verification of inputs:
+You would need an array of all of the different messages loop through it and print the message for each one wait for user input exit if it is --exit store it as a string in a hashmap

+pass the hashmap into the inventory inventory loops through the hashmap if it is not an empty string this is already incredibly convoluted ifs it is

 **Ideas**
 Use hashmap with the id's as keys, since this has O(1) lookup time.
 This also works since strings are immutable objects.